vidaud/seta/seta-doc/docs/index.md

 ElasticSearch is a distributed, free and open search and analytics engine for all types of data, including textual, numerical, geospatial, structured and unstructured.
 Through the Data ingestion process the raw data is parsed, normalized, and enriched before it is indexed in ElasticSearch.
 Once indexed, it is possible to run complex queries against their data and use aggregations to retrieve complex summaries of their data[^5].

-At this point the full text of all documents can be searched either through a Web Interface or the API.
+Once everything is set up, the data is ready to be interrogated either through the User Web Interface or the API.

-Users are able to target their search either to the individual document collections or to search across all collections in a harmonised way.
+In the friendly user web interface, the users can target their search either to the individual document collections or to search across all collections in a harmonised way.
+In this interface, they can refine the results with some additional filters, elaborate document maps and have a concepts net.

+API interface can be a good alternative for users that need to integrate the data with their own applications or just more flexibility in information-transfer processes.

 Along with the search, it is also possible to participate or create communities to interact with others users about specific resources.
 Communities are spaces for people with similar interests to discuss or share about extensive or narrow topics.